ballerina-platform/ballerina-lang/docs/misc/packaging.md

 ## Creating Ballerina archives

 You can execute Ballerina programs directly from the program directory.
 However, if you want to create a self-contained package containing all the program code and third-party dependencies, you must build the program into a packaged format.
-When a program is packaged using the `ballerina build` command, the resulting archive will contain not just the Ballerina files that contain the main function and/or services, but also all the Ballerina packages that are imported by all the code needed to execute the main function and/or services.
+When a program is packaged using the `jballerina build` command, the resulting archive will contain not just the Ballerina files that contain the main function and/or services, but also all the Ballerina packages that are imported by all the code needed to execute the main function and/or services.
 If you want to host a Ballerina program in [WSO2 Integration Cloud](http://wso2.com/integration), you build a Ballerina service archive (`.bsz`) as described below and upload it to the Cloud.

 To create an archive, take the following steps:

 1. Make sure the Ballerina files you are archiving each have the correct package declaration at the top of the file and are in a directory structure that reflects that package path as described at the top of this page.
 1. Open a command prompt and navigate to the directory **above** the package root directory.
 For example, for the StockQuoteService example described at the top of this page, if the `myProgram` directory is in the root C:\ directory on Windows, you would navigate to C:\ at the command line.
-1. Use one of the following `ballerina build` commands to create the archive.
+1. Use one of the following `jballerina build` commands to create the archive.
 The syntax below assumes the Ballerina `bin` directory is in your path.
 If it is not, specify its path before the `ballerina` command.
-For example, if your Ballerina home directory is `C:\Ballerina_Home` on Windows, you would type `C:\Ballerina_Home\bin\ballerina build` followed by the options.
+For example, if your Ballerina home directory is `C:\Ballerina_Home` on Windows, you would type `C:\Ballerina_Home\bin\jballerina build` followed by the options.

 To build a Ballerina **executable** archive containing a `main()` function, use the following command to build the `.bmz` file:
 ```
-ballerina build main <main-package-name> [-o filename]
+jballerina build main <main-package-name> [-o filename]
 ```

 To build a Ballerina **service** archive containing one or more services, use the following command to build the `.bsz` file:
 ```
-ballerina build service <pkg1> [<pkg2> <pkg3> ...] [-o filename]
+jballerina build service <pkg1> [<pkg2> <pkg3> ...] [-o filename]
 ```

-**Note:** When specifying the package names in the `ballerina build` command, delineate them with slashes instead of periods, such as `org/foo/bar` instead of `org.foo.bar`.
+**Note:** When specifying the package names in the `jballerina build` command, delineate them with slashes instead of periods, such as `org/foo/bar` instead of `org.foo.bar`.
 If you do not specify a name for the archive file using the `-o` flag, the archive will be named after the last part of the package name.

-For example, to archive the StockQuoteService described at the top of this page as a file called `StockQuoteService.bsz`, you would navigate to the C:\ directory and type: `ballerina build service myProgram/services -o StockQuoteService.bsz`
+For example, to archive the StockQuoteService described at the top of this page as a file called `StockQuoteService.bsz`, you would navigate to the C:\ directory and type: `jballerina build service myProgram/services -o StockQuoteService.bsz`

 For a tutorial on creating archives, see [Create an Archive of your Program](../tutorials/create-archive.md).